jubakong/JBAlert/README.md

 # JBAlert
-for Easier Use of Alert
+- for Easier Use of Alert

-## Main Functions
+## Main Features
 1. OK and Cancel Button
-2. OK Button
+2. OK Button ONLY
-3. Cancel Button
+3. Cancel Button ONLY

 #### It is made based on Core Animation for check-mark and X mark.